chanced/dynamic/README.md

 dynamic is a collection of dynamic data types to supoprt [picker](https://github.com/chanced/picker)

-All types have a `Value` method which return `interface{}`.
-The reason for this is that they can be `nil` or potentially various types.
+All types have a `Value` method which return `interface{}`as it can be `nil` or potentially various types.
 Values that are `nil` are json encoded to `null`.
-Use a pointer if you avoid this as json `omitempty` will not work.
+To avoid this behavior, use a pointer to the dynamic type.

 dynamic types are not thread safe.